nathanael-thms/php-deploykit/README.md

 **KEEP_RELEASES**: This variable, only relevant for symlink deployment and when **AUTO_CLEANUP="true"** tells the auto cleanup script to keep the latest **KEEP_RELEASES** releases

+**WEBHOOK_PORT**: This variable is used to specify the port the webhook listener uses to listen on.

+**WEBHOOK_SECRET**: This variable is used to specify the secret the webhook listener uses to verify incoming requests.

+**WEBHOOK_PROVIDER**: This variable is used to specify the provider the webhook listener is expecting requests from.
+Supported values are `github`, `gitlab` and `bitbucket`.

 Values must be surrounded by double quotes (`""`) so the scripts parse them correctly.

 Variables that are irrelevant to the chosen deployment mode will be ignored.